-The Church in Stepps is more than a hundred years old, having celebrated its centenary in the year 2000.
+The Church in Stepps is more than a hundred years old, having celebrated its centenary in the year 2000 and we look forward to our quasquicentennial or 125th anniversary this year.
 Stepps Parish Church is born out of union of St Andrew’s Parish Church and Whitehill Parish Church in 1983.
 We are the only Church of Scotland congregation serving the community of Stepps, Cardowan, Millerston, Crowwood and Frankfield.
 We enjoy fellowship and partnering in serving Jesus alongside our fellow Christians who worship in St Joseph’s Roman Catholic Church in Cardowan and the United Free Church in Millerston.

 Architect